Colin Kaepernick Sparking Interest From Some Of Hollywood’s Biggest Players

 TMZ reports a well-known Hollywood casting director recently sent out a filler for anyone from the revolutionary NFL quarterback’s camp to contact her, presumably about taking on a Hollywood role.

-The website added the Hollywood heavyweight is known to be currently working on a TV pilot, as well as the Pepsi commercial-inspired movie Uncle Drew starring NBA star Kyrie Irving, Lil Rel Howery, Nick Kroll and sports legends like Shaquille O’Neal, Reggie Miller, Chris Webber and Lisa Leslie.
+The website added the Hollywood heavyweight is known to be currently working on a TV pilot, as well as the Pepsi commercial-inspired movie Uncle Drew starring NBA star Kyrie Irving, Lil Rel Howery, Nick Kroll and sports legends like Shaquille O’Neal, Reggie Miller, Chris Webber, and Lisa Leslie.

-Though he’s yet to play a NFL snap this season, Kaepernick has grown in stature based on his activism, philanthropy and running feud with President Donald Trump over the NFL national anthem protests he is largely credited with sparking.
+Though he’s yet to play an NFL snap this season, Kaepernick has grown in stature based on his activism, philanthropy and running feud with President Donald Trump over the NFL national anthem protests he is largely credited with sparking.

 According to ESPN, all the attention recently resulted in Kaepernick being named “Citizen of the Year” by GQ magazine.